amast09/DockerBackupMongoToS3/README.md

 <p>S3 Bucket name and path.
 Should end with trailing slash.</p>

 `-e MONGO_HOST=<MONGO_DATABASE_CONTAINER_NAME>`
-<p>The linked container name of the Dockerized MongoDB you want backed up.</p>
+<p>The linked container name of the Dockerized MongoDB you want backed up.
+Make sure it matches how you specified the docker --link option</p>

 ### Optional parameters: